ericjiang18/EnergyORM/README.md

 ```

 This will load your trained model and tokenizer, run inference on the test data, and output evaluation metrics.
+Feel free to experiment with the hyperparameters and explore the codebase\!

 -----